rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 - The encoding identities have been extended with CBOR encodings, and the "encoding-" prefix has been removed (so that there is a better on the wire representation).

-- YANG Push Lite allows for a publisher to provide an eventually consistent distributed view of the operational datastore, rather than a fully consistent datastore where on-change updates are sent as logic diffs to that datastore.
+- YANG Push v2 allows for a publisher to provide an eventually consistent distributed view of the operational datastore, rather than a fully consistent datastore where on-change updates are sent as logic diffs to that datastore.

 ## Added Functionality